mokridevops/My-DevOps-Journey/DevOps Zero to Hero/Shell Scripting - Part 2.md

 why  is it displaying only - today

-Reason:  date command is a system default command which sends it's output to stdin, however | (pipe) command receives the output from the previous command, not from stdin.
+Reason:  date command is a system default command which sends it's output to stdin, however | (pipe) command receives the output from the previous command, not from stdin, that's why it only displays "today".

 ![image](https://github.com/user-attachments/assets/b7ad81e9-082a-43dd-91f4-c81417845097)